ripienaar/free-for-dev/README.md

    * [Microsoft Clarity](https://clarity.microsoft.com/) - Clarity is a free, easy-to-use tool that captures how real people use your site.
    * [Beampipe.io](https://beampipe.io) - Beampipe is simple, privacy-focussed web analytics. free for up to 5 domains & 10k monthly page views.
    * [Aptabase](https://aptabase.com) — Open Source, Privacy-Friendly, and Simple Analytics for Mobile and Desktop Apps.
 SDKs for Swift, Kotlin, React Native, Flutter, Electron, and many others.
 Free for up to 20,000 events per month.
+   * [Trackingplan](https://www.trackingplan.com/) - Automatically detect digital analytics, marketing data and pixels issues, maintain up-to-date tracking plans, and foster seamless collaboration.
+Deploy it to your production environment with real traffic or add analytics coverage to your regression tests without writing code.

 **[⬆️ Back to Top](#table-of-contents)**